-The following sub-section provides an overview of the delivery of the EV7101 Dissertation module, and the EV7125 Applied Research Design Core Module which supports the preparation for your dissertation.
-Refer to the EV7101 Dissertation Module Specification (available from CAT's website), the EV7101 Dissertation Module Guide (available through Moodle), the EV7125 Applied Research Design Module Specification (available from CAT's website) and the EV7125 Applied Research Design Module Guide (available through Moodle) for further detailed information.
+The following sub-section provides an overview of the delivery of the EV7101 Dissertation and EV7124 Design Dissertation (GB only) modules.
+Refer to the EV7101 Dissertation Module Specification (available from CAT's website), the EV7101 Dissertation Module Guide (available through Moodle), the EV7124 Design Dissertation Module Specification (available from CAT's website) and the EV7124 Design Dissertation Module Guide (available through Moodle) for further detailed information.

-In order to provide you with the best possible starting point for your dissertation research the delivery of the EV7125 Applied Research Design Core Module puts an emphasis on 'research design', which simply refers to the research topic and questions, and how you aim to study these questions in terms of the research methods selected.
+In order to provide you with the best possible starting point for your dissertation research the delivery of the dissertation modules put emphasis on 'research design', which simply refers to the research topic and questions, and how you aim to study these questions in terms of the research methods selected.
 The research methods are mainly concerned with collection and analysis of data.
 The research design is the initial 'plan' for the research.
-Examples of subject relevant research design and methods will also be considered throughout the course modules.